-(c) EXCLUSIVE ENFORCEMENT BY FTC.-Subsections (f) and (g)
+(c) EXCLUSIVE ENFORCEMENT BY FTC.-Subsections (f) and (g) of section 7 do not apply to violations of this section.

 (d) SAVINGS PROVISION.-Except as provided in section 7(f)(8), nothing in this section may be construed to limit or prevent any action that may be taken under this Act with respect to any violation of any other section of this Act.